theharveyz/cms/intl.en-US/User Guide/Alarm Service/Manage alarm contact and alarm contact group.md

 ## Manage an alarm contact {#section_fcm_x4n_vdb .section}

-You can create, edit, or delete the contact information, such as the email address.

 -   Create an alarm contact
     1. Log on to the [CloudMonitor console](https://cloudmonitor.console.aliyun.com).
     2. Go to the [Alarm Contact Management](https://cms.console.aliyun.com/#/contact/list/) page.
-    3. Click **Create Alarm Contact** in the upper-right corner of the page.
-In the displayed dialog box, enter your email address.

-        The email address will be verified when it is being added, in case you enter wrong information and cannot receive alarm notifications in a timely manner.

 -   Edit an alarm contact
     1. Log on to the [CloudMonitor console](https://cloudmonitor.console.aliyun.com).
     2. Go to the [Alarm Contact Management](https://cms.console.aliyun.com/#/contact/list/) page.